arashkazemi/dentity/README.md

 the function to only accept W3C valid encodings and doesn't accept the exceptions like `&copy` (without the semicolon at the end).
 Its default value is false.

-A helper function `registerPrototypes` is also available, that would register both functions on String.prototype as `encodeHTML` and `decodeHTML` so the above examples can be done like:
+A helper function `registerPrototypeFunctions` is also available, that would register both functions on String.prototype as `encodeHTML` and `decodeHTML` so the above examples can be done like: